 A bibliography was provided and looked at resistance to macrocyclic lactones and praziquantel.
-Milbemycin oxime is a macrocyclic lactone, resistance to this class was first observed in sheep and goats but has now also been detected in cattle parasites.
+Milbemycin oxime is a macrocyclic lactone; resistance to this class was first observed in sheep and goats but has now also been detected in cattle parasites.
 Studies indicate that the nematodes contain multiple forms of the glutamate-gated ion channels that are the target of avermectin/ milbemycin anthelmintics.
 These different forms of the channels can have different sensitivity to current drugs.
-The review also covered milbemycin in dogs.
-A study showed milbemycin has a very high efficacy against Dirofilaria immitis (~99%) but that the dogs were not 100% cleared of the parasite.
+The review also covered milbemycin in non-food animals.
+A study in dogs showed milbemycin has a very high efficacy against Dirofilaria immitis (~99%) but that the dogs were not 100% cleared of the parasite.
 High prevention rates are considered essential for this parasite due to the severity of the disease it causes.